mearashadowfax/OpenStove/src/content/recipes/eggs-benedict-toast-salmon.md

       - quantity: ""
         name: "Fresh chives or dill, chopped (for garnish)"

+recipeNotes:
-recipeNotes: [
+  [
     "Use fresh eggs for poaching, as they hold their shape better in the water.", "Hollandaise Tips: Ensure the water in the double boiler is barely simmering to prevent the eggs from scrambling.
 If the sauce gets too thick, you can thin it out with a little warm water.", "Salmon Substitution: If preferred, you can use cooked bacon, ham, or spinach as a substitute for the smoked salmon.", "English Muffin Variation: Feel free to use other types of bread such as brioche or sourdough for a different flavor profile.", "The hollandaise sauce can be made ahead of time and gently reheated before serving.
-Poach the eggs just before assembling.", "Add sliced avocado or tomato for extra flavor and texture, or sprinkle with capers for a briny kick."
+Poach the eggs just before assembling.", "Add sliced avocado or tomato for extra flavor and texture, or sprinkle with capers for a briny kick.", ]
-]

 tags: ["eggs benedict", "salmon", "breakfast"]